seunboy1/Income-predictor/README.md

 # Income-predictor

-This demonstration will provide an end-to-end solution that provides machine learning predictive capabilities.
-Here i will be leveraging some distributed services to launch an EMR cluster configured and pre-installed with Apache Spark for the purpose of training a machine learning model using a decision tree.
+## Introduction
+This projects builds a machine learning algorithm to predict whether income exceeds $50k/yr based on census data.
+However the main goal of this project is to demonstrate how to leverage distributed services by launching an EMR cluster configuration with pre-installed Apache Spark as well as using AWS Glue for ETL.

+## Technology Used

 Apache Spark